Previews

 Departs from Paresky Center steps

-Join the Williams Outing Club for a short hike, s'mores, a cappella and great views of campus.
+Join the Williams Outing Club for a short hike, s'mores and great views of campus.
 Wear appropriate shoes, and bring a jacket.

 10-11:15 p.m.

-Enjoy a relaxing evening of snacks, beverages, games and good conversation, hosted by Minority Coalition (MinCo) groups and other student affinity groups.
-This event also kicks off Affinity Previews—programming organized by students and open to all!
+Enjoy a relaxing evening of snacks, games, dance workshops and good conversation, hosted by Minority Coalition (MinCo) groups and other student affinity groups.

 8 a.m.-5 p.m.